SamOphis/rustic/README.md

 * to get familiar with [Rust](https://www.rust-lang.org).
 * to get familiar with writing server applications.
 * to deal with [Flameshot](https://flameshot.js.org/#/) custom image uploads.
-    * note: flameshot custom uploader should be added here or in my [dotfiles](https://github.com/SamOphis/dotfiles).
+    * note: flameshot custom uploader application can be found [here.](https://github.com/SamOphis/dotfiles/tree/master/home/sam/.local)
     * note: [ShareX](https://github.com/ShareX/ShareX) compatibility is not a goal in mind as of writing this.

 # Usage in Production